revisitq/Pseudo-Stereo-3D/README.md

 ![avatar](img/overview.png)

-`The code is tested on an ubuntu server with NVIDIA 3090`.
+`The code is tested on an ubuntu server with NVIDIA RTX 3090`.

 We now release the code for feature-level generation and faeture-clone generation.
 We apply our methods on the follows stereo-based detectors:
 - LIGA-Stereo